baleboy/kaggle_titanic/README.md

 Numeric features are scaled, and categoric values are turned into "dummies", i.e. one column per category with value 0 or 1.
 This seems to be a requirement for most of the models in Sklearn.

 It's important to note that the mean and variance of the data is calculated only on the training set, to avoid making any sort of assumption on the test set (which should anyway follow the same distribution).
-This is why the fit scalers are saved to disk during training.
+This is why the trained scalers are saved to disk during training.

 ## Model Selection

 The script goes through several of the models that come with Sklearn, using default parameters.
 The training set is split into a training set (60% of the samples) and a cross-validation set, and the models are compared based on the score on the CV set.

 The best model according to this comparison is the Support Vector Machine (`SVM.SVC` model in Sklearn), with a training score of 0.84 and a CV score: 0.82.
-Since the two scores are close, there doesn't seem to be a problem of overfitting (as is for example the case with the RandomForest model).

-## Performance of the prediction

-If I just predicted that everybody in the Kaggle dataset died, I would get an accuracy of ~0.62.
-I also tried to make a simple prediction based on the survival rates of males and females, and got a Kaggle score of ~0.7.
-Note that you can cheat and look up the survival status from one of the Titanic passenger databases, which explains the very high scores in the Kaggle leaderboard.
-But a score of 0.82 should be achievable with a model.

-The best score I have achieved with this implementation is **0.78947**, which is better than the baseline but not that great in Kaggle terms.
+Other models (e.g. RandomForest) achieve a better score on the training set, but do worse on the test set because of overfitting.

-## Conclusion
+## Web application

-I'm sure my approach to this problem is simplistic, as is demonstrated by the fact that I can't increase the score beyond 0.79.
-I should at least try different model parameters, and do a more systematic analysis of the training data.
+The file `app.py` is a Flask application that implementes a REST api to interrogate the model, and a static web page that makes requests to the server.
+It can be run locally in Python, in a Docker container via the included Dockerfile, or deployed to Heroku.
+Some of the parameters (e.g. fare, cabin number) hard-coded, but a better solution would be to pick them randomly among the values in the training set.